Theory and History of Ontology (ontology.co)by Raul Corazzon | e-mail: rc@ontology.co

 Mit einer Einleitung von Josef Stallmach und einer Bibliographie der seit 1964 uber Hartmann erschienenen Arbeiten.

-23. Cadwallader, Eva Hauel.
+24. Cadwallader, Eva Hauel.
 1984.
-Searchlight on Values: Nicolai Hartmann's Twentieth-Century Value Platonism.
+Searchlight on values: Nicolai Hartmann's twentieth-century value Platonism.
 Washington: University press of America.

 contributions to axiology are outlined. next, these are related to work by psychologists and others (Horney, Maslow, Kohlberg, Benedict, Fromm, Jung, Yankelovich).
 Third, the heuristic value of